BenSlimenMohamedAli/TODO-LIST/README.md

 - Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 - Using to-do lists increases your productivity
-- You should element Better principles to the rest of your life :smile
+- You should element Better principles to the rest of your life :smile:

 ### Built With